hubleto/developer/v0/book/content/pages/tutorials/create-simple-addressbook/add-model-for-contacts.md

 ## Introduction

 Each model in Hubleto app is located in `Models` sub-folder of your app's root folder.
-And, each model is a class that extends from `\HubletoMain\Core\Model` class.
+And, each model is a class that extends from `\Hubleto\Erp\Core\Model` class.

 > **REMEMBER** | Hubleto uses [Symphony Eloquent](https://laravel.com/docs/11.x/eloquent) as the default database layer.
 It's flexible, secure and well-maintained.

-To make Hubleto model compatible with Eloquent, additional file has to be created in `Models/RecordManagers` subfolder and this file must contain a class which extends from `\HubletoMain\Core\RecordManagers` class.
+To make Hubleto model compatible with Eloquent, additional file has to be created in `Models/RecordManagers` subfolder and this file must contain a class which extends from `\Hubleto\Erp\Core\RecordManagers` class.

 Summary...
 To add a model to your Hubleto app, e.g. model for contacts, you have to create two files: